perwin/pyimfit/docs/pyimfit_emcee.md

 ### Define log-probability functions for use with emcee

-Emcee requires a function to calculate the log of the posterior probability (using the likelihood and the prior probability).
+Emcee requires a function which calculates and returns the log of the posterior probability (using the likelihood and the prior probability).

-We'll create a general function for the posterior probability which takes as input the current model parameters, an Imfit instance which computes the fit statistic for those parameters (= $-2 \: \times$ log likelihood) and a user-supplied function for computing the prior; this will return the sum of the log likelihood and the log of the prior:
+We'll create a general function for this which takes as input the current model parameters, an Imfit instance which can compute the fit statistic for those parameters (= $-2 \: \times$ log likelihood) and a user-supplied function for computing the prior; this will return the sum of the log likelihood and the log of the prior:

 ```python